NickHugi/PyKotor/wiki/BWM-File-Format.md

 | AABB Nodes    | varies  | varies | Bounding box tree nodes for spatial acceleration                |

 Each AABB node contains:

 - Bounds (min/max coordinates)
 - Face index (or `0xFFFFFFFF` for internal nodes)
 - Significant plane
 - Left/right child indices (1-based, or `0xFFFFFFFF` for leaf nodes)

+**AABB Tree Purpose:**

+The Axis-Aligned Bounding Box (AABB) tree is a spatial acceleration structure that dramatically improves performance for common operations:

+- **Ray Casting**: Finding where a ray intersects the walkmesh (for mouse clicks, projectiles)
+- **Point Queries**: Determining which face a character is standing on
+- **Pathfinding**: Quickly rejecting faces that aren't near the path
+- **Collision Detection**: Testing object-walkmesh intersections

+Without the AABB tree, the engine would need to test every face individually (O(N) complexity).
+The tree reduces this to O(log N) by:

+1. Testing the ray/point against the root bounding box
+2. Recursing only into child nodes that intersect
+3. Stopping at leaf nodes to test individual faces

+**Tree Structure:**

+- Internal nodes split space along one axis and point to child nodes
+- Leaf nodes contain a single face index
+- The tree is typically balanced for optimal search performance
+- A `0xFFFFFFFF` child index indicates no child (leaf or edge of tree)

 ### Walkable Adjacencies